M3SOulu/WinGUICrawler/Win GUI Crawler/README.md

 ```
 There are several scripts in this project.
 Let's go through each one and their usage.

-- Taking screenshots by keypress is possible with **take_screen.py**, everything will be saved in the *./take_screen* directory unless differently specified.
-Before running it, the Windows application under test needs to be specified under *desired_caps["app"]* (either by automation Id or exe location).
+- Taking screenshots by keypress is possible with **take_screen.py**, everything will be saved in the *./taken_screens* directory unless differently specified.
+Before running it, the desired Windows application needs to be specified under *desired_caps["app"]* (either by automation Id or exe location).
 To run mspaint for example:
 ```Python
 desired_caps["app"] = r"C:\Windows\System32\mspaint.exe"
 ```
-To run the scipt, firstly make sure to have WinAppDriver listening on port 4724 in the background, and run:
+To run the scipt, firstly make sure to have WinAppDriver listening on port 4724 in the background, and then run:
 ```Python
 python take_screen.py
 ```
-After waiting for several seconds the prompt will ask for a keypress, pressing "p" takes a screenshot and pressing "e" exits the script.
-After taking a screenshot wait for a couple of seconds for the prompt to ask again before taking another one.
+After waiting for several seconds the prompt will ask for a keypress (a win10 toast notification will also be displayed), pressing "p" takes a screenshot and pressing "e" exits the script.
+After taking a screenshot wait for a for the prompt to ask for another keypress before taking another one.

 - The crawler is implemented in **dfs_crawl.py**, similarly to the previous script, unless differently specified everything gets saved in the *./screens_temp* directory.
 Furthermore the same things apply with regards to WinAppDriver running in background and desired_caps["app"] being set to the desired application. <br> The crawler takes in an argument which is a non negative integer N, if N==0 the crawler keeps going until the whole application is explored, if N > 0 the crawler does N passes.
 Each pass will make the crawler go from Root to the end of a branch of the traversal graph.
 After making sure everything is set, run the crawler: